What does Pro Bono Economics do?

 Do you only help charities?

-We will work with registered charities and charities registered as Industrial and Provident Societies.
+We will work with registered charities and social enterprises including charities registered as Industrial and Provident Societies.
 Organisations registered as IPSs must demonstrate that they are a charity, i.e. confirm that HMRC regards them as such.
 Any type of organisation other than those listed above, including Community Interest Companies and those that describe themselves as social enterprises, must be able to provide us with evidence that a key component of their mission, stated in their governing documents, is to meet specific social/environmental objectives.

 We work with charities from across the UK.
 We do not currently help charities that are based outside the UK.

 Who monitors the quality of Pro Bono Economics' work?